 Every job seeker wants his or her resume to stand out from the crowd.
 But achieving this goal isn’t as easy as it was several years ago.
 Today, you not only have to make your resume reader-friendly for humans, but you also have to tailor it so that when it’s scanned for key words and phrases, a machine likes it too.
 It will be useful for resume translation done too.
 What exactly is scanning?
 It’s essentially a process in which employers take your hard copy resume and turn it into a computer file.
 If you’ve ever tried to convert a document from one computer program to another, you know how tricky it can be to get everything transferred correctly.
 It’s the same principal with scanning your resume; you’ve got to know some tricks to make your resume translate well.
 Below are some helpful hints to get you started.

 · Go for the hits.
 Create a list of key words and phrases from the job ad that you think are important, and then make sure you include them at least once in your resume.
 More than once is good, especially if it makes sense to do so.
 It’s kind of like writing for search engine optimization: you want the computer to pick up on the fact that your resume has all of the “ingredients” to rank it highly, but you don’t want to stuff it so full that a pair of human eyes will toss it because it doesn’t make sense.
+Do engage resume translation services to proofread your resume to ensure it is written with grammatically correct.

 · Format for success.
 If you’re certain that your resume will be scanned, you may want to consider a slightly different format.
 Much like with a functional resume, list your general skills and experiences at the top of your resume (those that incorporate the key words and phrases).
 Why?
 The computer will immediately be impressed.
 You can expand on your greatest hits later in your resume.